 For their weight, then it is also quite a heavy dog.
 The average weight can be anywhere between 75 – 115lbs, but this is absolute muscle.

 What is the Life Expectancy of the American Pit Corso?

-The life expectancy of the American Pit Corso is clearly going to vary according to different potential influencing factors.
+The life expectancy of the American Pit Corso is going to vary according to different potential influencing factors.

 That being said, the life expectancy for this breed is around 12 years but the rest of our complete guide will help you in extending that life expectancy as much as possible.